 If you hop on Pinterest very much, I’m sure you’ve seen some of the beautiful string art projects out there.
 We have seen everything from super detailed string art to more simple string art, and all of them are beautiful!

-While getting your hands on a kit from us is the easiest possible way to make this project, we still have a perfectly simple way to help you create this mason jar string art.
+While having a craft party or getting a kit from us is the easiest possible way to make this project, we still have a super simple way to help you create this mason jar string art.
 We created a template that you can download and print to show you exactly where to place the nails and how to string the string.
 It’s fool proof!
 Click HERE to download the free template.

 Okay, let’s get started with the tutorial!